-Strenght :
+Strenght:

-- (1) High female ration is a strength as girls are more comfortable studying together in small department. - (2) Actually its female empowenent with faculty members and students mostly females. - (3) Increasing interest in English every year - (4) As English is Compulsory subject taught in each faculty in every programmes. - (5) The student have an arrange to learn the subject because they find the subject difficult and they get as guidance at home.
+- (1) High female ration is a strength as girls are more comfortable studying together in small department. - (2) Actually its female empowerment with faculty members and students mostly females. - (3) Increasing interest in English every year - (4) As English is Compulsory subject taught in each faculty in every programmes. - (5) The student have an interest to learn the subject because they find the subject difficult and they get less guidance at home.

-- (1) Lack of proper room is weakness.

-- (2) Lack of infrastructure.

-- (3) Lack of funds.

-- (4) Hindi medium background, so poor attitude for spoken English is seen among student.
+(1) Hindi medium background, so poor attitude for spoken English is seen among student.

-- (1) English lab is to be built for which proposal has been sent. - (2) Seminar of Students where they read out papers. - (3) To increase the member of Students in English literature. - (4) To have a departmental library with good collection of books and journal Teacher wise Result (Pass Percentage)
+- (1) English lab is to be built for which proposal has been sent. - (2) Seminar of Students where they read out papers. - (3) To increase the member of Students in English literature. - (4) To have a good collection of books and journals in departmental library.